 Blackwood Farm-to-Table Dinners

-Blackwood’s Fall Farm Dinner is our way of providing an evening of retreat in nature, a celebration of the season, and a nourishing, grounding experience in what is still a quite uncertain time.
+Blackwood’s Winter Farm Dinner is our way of providing an evening of retreat in nature, a celebration of the season, and a nourishing, grounding experience to end what has been a tryingly uncertain year in enjoyment and gratitude.

-This will be a fine dining experience with wine included where we will enjoy five courses in pods of 10 throughout our grounds after touring and learning from the very gardens where your dinner was grown.
-Chef Cade Conlon has conceived a menu around our Fall harvest with accents foraged from our surrounding 33 acres.
+This will be a fine dining experience with wine included where we will enjoy five courses in pods no greater than 10 in the outdoors after learning from the very gardens where your dinner was grown.
+Chef Cade Conlon has conceived a menu around our late Fall harvest with accents foraged from our surrounding 33 acres.
+Masks will be required when interacting with anyone outside your own party, and separate seating can be accommodated for any party.

 Where: Blackwood Farm